ERF: Energy Research and Forecasting Model: Verification Validation

-Development of the squall line at an early stage, $t=1500$ s, and a mature stage, $t=7500$ s, are illustrated in Figure~\ref{fig:squall_line_development}.
-Initially, the density inside the warm bubble is lower than the background density and buoyant forces drive updrafts, as shown by the velocity vectors.
+Development of the squall line is illustrated in Figure~\ref{fig:SL_qc_pot_temp}.
+Initially, the density inside the warm bubble is lower than the background density and buoyant forces drive updrafts.
 The surface wind shear tilts the buoyant updrafts as they rise up.
 Furthermore, no condensation occurs initially since the initial condition is characterized by a water vapor mixing ratio that is less than the saturation mixing ratio at all heights.
 Cloud water formation begins to occur at $t\approx 420$ s due to the vertical transport of water vapor by the warm bubble; the latent heat release from this phase change further contributes to vertical transport.
-Outline of the cloud, as characterized by the black $q_c=10^{-5}$ kg/kg isocontour, is also shown in Figure~\ref{fig:SL1}).
+Outline of the cloud, as characterized by the orange $q_c=10^{-5}$ kg/kg isocontour, is also shown in Figure~\ref{fig:SL_qc_pot_temp}.
 The cloud water begins to form rain through the processes of autoconversion and accretion at $t\approx 660$ s.
-The formation of cloud water and rain results in increased density (known as precipitation loading), and creates negative buoyancy, resulting in downdrafts; see Figure~\ref{fig:SL1}.
+The formation of cloud water and rain results in increased density (known as precipitation loading), and creates negative buoyancy, resulting in downdrafts.

 Once formed, rain begins to fall with a downward terminal velocity and accumulation at the surface begins around $t\approx 1200$ s.
 As the rain reaches the surface, it absorbs latent heat from the surrounding air and evaporates to form water vapor.
-This results in a rain-cooled cold front, as shown in Figure~\ref{fig:SL2}.
+This results in a rain-cooled cold front.
 The evaporation of rain and under-saturated cloud water creates more water vapor that rises and condenses to form clouds.
 This results in a feedback mechanism that sustains the thunderstorm, with a cold front that propagates to the right.
-The updrafts are strengthened as they rise into the cloud, which leads to the typical anvil cloud structure shown in Figure~\ref{fig:SL2}.
+The updrafts are strengthened as they rise into the cloud, which leads to the typical anvil cloud structure.